-Basavanna, Channa Basavanna, Kinnari Bommaya, Siddhrama, etc. all these great ”Veershaiva” saints called her Akka (elder sister) with respect and she is honored by this address even today.
-She had taken initiation of lord Shiva at the age of ten and worshipped ”Chenna Mallikarjuna” ( Bhagvan Shiva).
+All the great Virshaiv saints like Basavanna, Cenna Basavanna, Kinnari Bommaya, Siddhrama etc. called her Akka (elder sister) with respect and this honored addressing goes on even today along with her name.
+She had taken initiation of Shiv Ji at the age of ten and worshipped Chenna Mallikarjuna( Bhagvan Shiva).

-As she could not find any way to express her grief, she started writing and singing poems.
-In her poems, she has described Lord Shiva as her illegitimate lover.
-She believed that illegitimate love with her Lord was a million times better than legal married life accepted by the society.
-She was the first woman saint to think and express such unorthodox views.
-Later on, these same views were incorporated by Bengal’s Vaishnav bhakti sect and people accepted this too.
+As she could not find any way to express her grief, she started singing them in poems.
+In her poems, she has described Bhagwan Shiva as her illegitimate lover.
+She believed that illegitimate love with Bhagwan was lakh times better than legal married life accepted by the society.
+She was the first woman saint to think so and this thought was accepted later by Bengal’s Vaishnav bhakti sect and people accepted this too.

-For hunger, there is the village rice in the begging bowl,
+“For hunger, there is the village rice in the begging bowl,

-For company of the soul I have you Chenna Mallikarjuna.
+For company of the soul I have you Chenna Mallikarjuna.”

-Akka created many songs in utmost devotion for Lord Shiva often reaching the pinnacle of emotional thought.
+Akka has created many songs and hymns dedicated to Bhagwan Shiva in which the highest degree of her devotion is seen.
 Later, she became so engrossed in Shiva’s worship that she lost her consciousness and stopped wearing clothes.
-For her, the relation between lord and soul had become so strong for her that she forgot the existence of society or her body.
-She kept roaming nude singing bhajans of lord Shiva.
+For her, the relation between Shiva and soul had become so strong for her that she forgot the existence of society or body.
+She kept roaming nude singing bhajans of Bhagwan Shiva.
 Her bhajans are called “Vachan” in Kannada literature.
-She has created around 430 vachanas, which is a precious treasure of Kannada literature.
+She has created around 430 vachanas which is a precious trove of Kannada literature.

-During the last days of her life, Akka Mahadevi set out to reach Shri Shail temple for the darshan of her favourite Chenna Mallikarjuna.
-The myth goes that as she reached ”Shri Shai”, after seeing her favourite lord, she penetrated into him.
+During the last days of her life, Akka Mahadevi set out to reach Shri Shail temple for the darshan of her favourite Chenna Mallikarjun.
+As she reached Shri Shail, post darshan of Bhagwan, she merged with him.
 That time she was not even thirty years old.

-This form of devotion was so inspiring that in the coming years many people took up this path of devotion.
-Akka had set an example of such a woman who could think for herself, take decisions for life on her own and being a woman lived her life on her own terms in a society ruled by man.
+Akka Mahadevi has contributed a lot towards the religious and cultural upliftment of the society.
+She was the fore-runner amongst the devotees who forgot everything in devotion of Bhagwan.
+She started a trend of self-sacrificing devotion where she had imagined Bhagwan himself as her husband.
+This form of devotion was so inspiring that in the coming years many people took up this path of self sacrificing in devotion.
+Akka had set an example of such a woman who could think for herself, take decisions for life on her own and being a woman lived her life in her own way in this society ruled by man.